 The attached photo and video are of Massi, another brown long-eared bat that came to stay with me in August.

-Massi was extremely underweight and had been spotted sitting on a wall for over 24hrs during some freezing weather.
-Had he not been rescued that night, I doubt he would have survived another 24 hours—a big thankyou to Massi, his finder, for bringing him to me.
+Massi was extremely underweight and had been spotted sitting on a wall for over 24hrs during freezing weather.
+Had he not been rescued that night, I doubt he would have survived another 24 hours.
+A big thankyou to Massi, his finder, for bringing him to me.

 From Massi bat’s arrival, it was apparent that he was in a poor state; he was half the weight he should have been and was unresponsive.
 When he finally started to accept a warm drink, I fed him a little and often, first rejuvenating fluids, then bat milk, and eventually solids, slowly building him up, and slowly but surely he gained weight and strength.
 He was a dear little soul.